 SAP CMO Alicia Tillman, for instance, partnered with UN Women to address pressing issues such as social inequality and poverty.
 And North Face CMO Tom Herbst invested over $1 million in programs that fund accessible climbing and public land.
 These marketing leaders understand that influence isn’t just about voice – it’s also about action.

-In the year of #MeToo and #TimesUp, CMOs did not hesitate to talk about gender issues in the worlds of business and marketing.
-Lemkau joined fellow top-50 CMOs Leslie Berland, Linda Boff, and Antonio J. Lucio to criticize the Consumer Electronics Show for the lack of women on its keynote speaker list.
+In the year of #MeToo and #TimesUp, CMOs did not hesitate to talk about gender issues in the world of business and marketing.
+Lemkau joined fellow top CMOs like Leslie Berland to criticize the Consumer Electronics Show for the lack of women on its keynote speaker list.

-CMO Keith Weed has used his social reach and influence to push for greater sustainability in manufacturing and a greater commitment to combating stereotypes in advertising and branded content.
+CMO Keith Weed has used his social reach to push for sustainability in manufacturing in the advertising world.
 In fact, Unilever’s Sustainable Living brands delivered 60% of the company’s growth in 2016; they also grew 50% faster than the rest of the Unilever portfolio.